MalwarePerseus/100-days-of-code/r1-log.md

 5. Oh!
 And I Contributed to some Open Source Projects for the Hacktober!
 [Repo_Link](https://github.com/girishtulabandu/One_line_PythonPrograms) I'm in the Contributors! *wink

 ### R1D2
+1. Spent some time checking out TailwindCSS and that how is it Different from other Frameworks and Went through it's Documentation.
+[Link](https://tailwindcss.com)
+2. Created Some basic interconnected Django templates.[Commit Link](#)
+3. Learned about XMLResponses, and tried to send Dynamic Data using JS as json in my Django Project.[Commit Link](#)
+4. Spent some time fixing bugs, I encountered when trying to send back that json data from a databse.[Commit Link](#)
+5. Helped my friend with his, Discord Bot (Sucessfully, added the Music Feature! yay!!).